malston/tkgi-pipeline-standards/reference/pipeline/README.md

-# Reference Template for Pipeline Management
+# Reference Template for Pipeline Repo

 This reference template demonstrates the recommended structure and implementation for standardized pipeline management scripts.
 It's designed to be reused across projects with minimal modifications.